-• LABORATORY:
+LABORATORY:

-- Laboratory has been involved and sensitized about collecting and transporting this extreme biohazard specimen from suspected patients - There is a system in place for shipping specimen to NICD reference laboratory in South Africa. - NIP continue to test the collected samples and provide daily updates on the results
+- Laboratory has been involved and sensitized about collecting and transporting this extreme biohazard specimen from suspected patients - There is a system in place for shipping specimen to NICD reference laboratory in South - NIP continue to test the collected samples and provide daily updates on the results

-• CASE MANAGEMENT and Infection Prevention and Control:
+CASE MANAGEMENT and Infection Prevention and Control:

-- All 3 cases are admitted in isolation wards and managed as per WHO recommendations.
+- 1 new confirmed case today, tested via Pathcare.
+Imported case (Travel history to London). - All 4 cases are admitted in isolation wards and managed as per WHO recommendations.
 Of the 2 index cases, 1 is asymptomatic and the other has mild symptoms but is clinically improving.
-The 3rd case is classified as mild-moderate and needed close monitoring - As of 21 March 2020, all patients are stable. - SOP on both case management and IPC is readily available on soft copy and has been distributed to all sub-committees as well as on social media platforms but needs to periodically be revised - Training on case management and IPC has already begun at WCH and KIH.
+The 3rd case is classified as mild-moderate and needed close monitoring - As of 23 March 2020, all patients are stable. - SOP on both case management and IPC is readily available on soft copy and has been distributed to all sub-committees as well as on social media platforms but needs to periodically be revised. - Training on case management and IPC has already begun at WCH and KIH.
 The plan is to tap into ZOOM platforms and have regular presentations nationwide.
 First ZOOM presentation was on 20/03/20 at 5PM - Integrated case management and IPC Plan is available for distribution.